OHIO HOUSING AUTHORITIES CONFERENCE BY-LAWS

-Officers - Officers of the Ohio Housing Authorities Conference shall be selected from among directors or deputy/assistant director representing active Agency members.
+Officers - Officers of the Ohio Housing Authorities Conference shall be selected from among, directors or deputy/assistant directors or like designees, representing active Agency members.

-Other Rights and Privileges - Associate members in good standing by payment of dues are entitled to receive the newsletter and attend training meetings and conferences, but shall not attend Board of Directors' Meetings, vote, or hold office, nor chair a standing committee in the Association.
+Other Rights and Privileges - Associate members in good standing by payment of dues are entitled to receive correspondence and communications, and to and attend training meetings and conferences, but shall not attend Board of Directors' Meetings, vote, or hold office, nor chair a standing committee in the Association.

 2) Honorary members and employees of member agencies may attend all workshops and conferences at cost.
 Honorary members, upon request, will be entitled to receive copies of correspondence and communications sent out to all members.